seadowg/cv/cv.md

 ## Experience

-### Senior Software Engineer, Manager at Pivotal, San Francisco and London
+### Senior Software Engineer, Manager at Pivotal

 *October 2012 - Present*

+Technologies: Android, Kotlin, Ruby, Rails, Java, Git, Javascript, Robolectric, iOS, Postgres, Redis, MySQL, Cloud Foundry, Concourse, Heroku, Spring, Go, React

 #### Responsibilities

 * Working as a full stack engineer and team lead to build mobile apps (Android & iOS), web apps and APIs
 * Collaborating with other engineers, data scientists, UX/UI designers and product managers as part of a balanced team.
-* Helping clients deploy and manage their applications in the Play Store, App Store and across various cloud platforms (PCF, Heroku etc).
+* Helping clients deploy and maintain their products in the Play/App Store and across various cloud platforms (PCF, Heroku etc).
-* Mentoring and helping build other engineers' careers within the company as their line manager.
+* Mentoring and helping build other engineers' careers as their line manager.
 * Contributing to the overall direction and management of the office and consulting practice.
 * Teaching and consulting with technical, product and executive members of client organisations on core development and Lean/XP practices such as pair programming, test driven development, agile product management, lean startup and many others.